p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

     ![](Images/green.png)

-1. Now, we will be moving the **green** deployment to the production so that we can see the changes from the production URL.
+1. Now, we will be moving the **green** deployment to the production to see the changes from the production URL.

 1. To set up the deployment to production, run the below command: